 Imagine being stuck in a long line waiting for your favorite ride for over an hour and being freezing cold.
 No thank you!

 How do people dress in Orlando in December?

 To put it simply, in layers from my personal experiences while being down here during the month of December.
 Florida weather can be tricky to predict, so that’s why layers are important for your comfort.
 Just because that snow doesn’t make it down this far of the sunshine state, doesn’t mean that cool winds won’t put a damper on your Disney trip.

 I recommend long pants, sweatpants, or athletic leggings to go with your layers.
-It’s a lot simpler to layer on a jacket or roll up your sleeves on your long sleeve shirt than it is to change your shorts into pants.
+It’s a lot simpler to layer on a jacket or roll up your sleeves on your long-sleeved shirts.
 Again, this is going to be based on your best judgment for your own needs and comfortability.
 In true Floridian fashion you can wear shorts with a sweatshirt and it’s still acceptable.
 Sometimes it’s hard to predict the weather here!

 For the colder days, a sweatshirt or a crewneck sweater is a great option to layer over a short sleeves shirt.
 In my personal experience I like anything that is lined with fleece or a warm layer to keep my body warm.
 If it does get cold, you’ll be spending a lot of time outside in that weather so consider packing a pair of gloves and a scarf.
 These are easy accessories to throw into your bag if you are not using them.
 Hand warmers are also a great option to be able to put into your jacket or pants pocket to keep your fingers warm.